 Non-DQ rule violations will result in the following time penalties for solo and relay racers, which must be served at TS#7, approximately 58 miles from the finish line.
-Note that penalized teams which refuse to serve their penalty time at TS#7 will be disqualified from the race and barred from entering again in the future.
+Note that penalized teams which refuse to serve their penalty time at TS#7, or any participant who willfully refuses to serve a penalty or willfully disobeys the direction from a race official, will be disqualified from the race and barred from entering again in the future.